 Are Taxis Safe for Solo Females?

 Yes.
-In the 20 years of living in Kathmandu, this writer has only had one somewhat bad encounter with a taxi driver.
+In the 20 years of living in Kathmandu, I only had one somewhat bad encounter with a taxi driver.
 This was during Holi festival time when everyone is on a high – literally.

 You might see that many local women take down the number of the taxi before getting in.
 And then text home with this information.
 That is being very cautious.
 If you feel uncomfortable with the driver you have you can ask him to stop and get out … say you have had a change of plan.